Sarroxxie/Squid-Engine/README.md

-# VkThesisRenderer
+# Squid Engine

-The goal of this project is to develop an easily adjustable Vulkan renderer that can be used to implement techniques from bachelor/masters thesis.
+The goal of this project is to develop an easily adjustable Vulkan renderer that can be used as a starting point to implement fancy graphics stuff.

 ## Setup